This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 A very easy riverside walk along the Thames, this 4km (2.5 mile) trek is flat all along the way and takes in several stately homes and regal buildings including Marble Hill House, Ham House and the Orleans House Gallery.

-Also known as the ‘White House’ in Richmond, Marble Hill House and Park is a Grade I listed Palladian villa built in the 18th century by King George II for his mistress Herietta Howard.
+Also known as the ‘White House’, Marble Hill House and Park is a Grade I listed Palladian villa built in the 18th century by King George II for his mistress Herietta Howard.

 It is set in almost 70 acres of riverside parkland with stunning views of the surrounding countryside.